 The World of Work Project View

-This framework has some flaws, but isn’t too bad of a way to start thinking about how to design then achieve a strategy within your organization, or for your self.
+The VMOSA Strategic Analysis Framework has some flaws, but isn’t too bad of a way to start thinking about how to design then achieve a strategy within your organization.
+You can also use it to create a personal strategy for your self.

 Once tactics have been identified, organizations need to go through a cost benefit prioritization approach to decide which to implement.
-To really be effective strategy needs to include more analysis than is shown in this model, not just of internal but also of external factors and expectations for the future.
+To really be effective, strategy needs to include more analysis than is shown in this model.
+This analysis needs to consider both internal and external factors and expectations for the future.

-In addition, models like this should be used at an organizational or system level if they are to create most value.
+In addition, models like this should be used at an organizational or system level to create the most value.
 If they’re done at sub-levels, then silos may pursue their own goals, not organization goals.

 Overall it’s a useful tool, but more as general guidance around some of the through processes of strategy than anything else.